adrianmnh/Spring2022/331-DatabaseSystems.md

 ### Cartesian Product **R&#10005;S**
 Concatenation of tuples, set multiplication

-* List the names and comments of all clients who ahve viewed a property for rent
+* List the names and comments of all clients who have viewed a property for rent

 &#120503;<sub>clientID,fname,lname</sub>(Client) &#10005; &#120503;<sub>clientID, propertyID, comment</sub>(Viewing)

-`This operation contains too much information, we need specific tuples where the clientIDs are equal from both relations and the comment is not null`
+`This operation contains too much information, we need only tuples where the clientIDs are equal from both relations and the comment is not null`

 **&sigma;**<sub>Client.clientID = Viewing.clientID</sub> (&#120503;<sub>clientID,fname,lname</sub>(Client) &#10005; &#120503;<sub>clientID, propertyID, comment</sub>(Viewing))